Marthe Koala

-Marthe Koala (born 8 March 1994) is a Burkinabe athlete competing in the 100 metres hurdles and heptathlon.
+Marthe Koala (born 8 March 1994) is a Burkinabe athlete competing in the 100 metres hurdles, long jump and heptathlon.
 At the 2012 and the 2020 Summer Olympics, she competed in the women's 100 metres hurdles.
 She also competed in the women's heptathlon at the 2020 Summer Olympics, but was injured during the shot put and was unable to participate in the remaining four events.
+At the 2023 World Athletics Championships she competed in the long jump and ended in 7th place.